 The key consideration is what is should always be an in a Court of Law: justice.
 Although Court Rule 4:42-2 is expansive, the Appellate Division in Johnson v.
 Cyklop Strapping Corp. held that the power to reconsider an interlocutory order should be exercised “only for good cause shown and in the service of the ultimate goal of substantial justice.”
 Nevertheless, as stated by the Appellate Division in the 1983 case of Ford v.
 Weisman, “has complete power over its interlocutory orders and may revise them when it would be consonant with the interests of justice to do so.”

-If you have additional questions about reconsideration of interlocutory or final orders, please call the DeTommaso Law Group at (908) 595-0340 to schedule an initial consultation.
+Do you have additional questions about reconsideration of interlocutory or final orders?
+Call the DeTommaso Law Group, LLC at (908) 274-3028 or fill out our contact form to schedule an initial consultation!